 The Master in Fashion Trend Forecasting looks at four key areas.
 Research: the analysis of data and phenomena.
 Link: the personal associations, inspirations and moods.
 Concept: the formulation of trends, counter-trends and sub-trends.
 Release: the application to product development and communication purposes with presentation materials.

-This course features resident teachers from the industry and international guest lecturers, workshops in Paris or London, field trips to the Pitti trade fairs in Florence and to Milan Fashion Week.
+This course features resident teachers from the industry and international guest lecturers, workshops in Paris or London, field trips to the Pitti trade fairs in Florence and Milan Fashion Week.
 The course is in collaboration with Li Edelkoort’s Trend Union, results in two main projects that are of a level valid in a personal portfolio, and provides internship opportunities.

 Lessons take place from April to December and amount to a total of 700 contact hours.
 There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates are eligible and selected after the admission process.

 The four key areas.
 Research, Link, Concept and Release, take concrete form in a study plan made up of ten modules: